Rush Archives

 Audio Notes:

-- This recording also features one of eight known rare live recordings of The Necromancer.
+- This recording also features one of several rare live recordings of The Necromancer.
 This performance is likely the first or second concert that Geddy used his doubleneck Rickenbacker, which coincides with the reintroduction of The Necromancer into the setlist.
 Until the debut of Xanadu in April 1977, the only function of Geddy's doubleneck was playing rhythm guitar during the last part of The Necromancer.
 Geddy would swap to the doubleneck during the calm section of By-Tor and play the regular basslines through the end of the song and into The Necromancer.
 He would then be able to quickly transition to the guitar neck to play rhythm during Return Of The Prince while Alex played the guitar solo.

 - There's a brief intermission following Best I Can to welcome in the New Year of 1977 with a countdown at midnight.